google/sentencepiece/doc/experiments.md

 #### Discussion
 * **SentencePiece (Unigram/BPE)** outperforms word-based methods **(Moses/KyTea/MeCab/neologd)** even with a smaller vocabulary (10% of word-based methods).
-* The number of tokens to represent Japanese sentences is almost comparable between **SentencePiece (unigram)** and **KyTea**, though the vocabulary of **Sentencepice** is much smaller.
+* The number of tokens to represent Japanese sentences is almost comparable between **SentencePiece (unigram)** and **KyTea**, though the vocabulary of **SentencePiece** is much smaller.
 It implies that Sentencepiece can effectively compress the sentences with a smaller vocabulary set.
 * Pretokenization can slightly improve the BLEU scores in English to Japanese.
 In Japanese to English translation, pretokenization doesn't help to improve BLEU.
 * **Neologd** shows poor BLEU score.
 Tokenizing sentences with a large named entity dictionary might not be effective in neural-based text processing.
 * **SentencePiece(Unigram)** shows slightly better text compression ratio than **BPE**, but no significant differences in BLEU score.